 It has the following four phases.

 This stage begins with collecting the feature requirements in the baseline spiral.
-In the ensuing spirals as the product evolves, the discovery of system requirements, components info, and unit-level inputs occur in this phase.
+In the ensuing spirals as the product evolves, the discovery of system requirements, components info, and unit-level inputs occurs in this phase.

 The build stage refers to the production of the exact software product at every iteration.
-In the baseline cycle, when the software is just an idea of and the design is getting conceived as a prototype happens in this stage to learn client experience.
+In the baseline cycle, when the software is just an idea and the design is getting conceived as a prototype happens in this stage to learn client experience.

 In the ensuing spirals with greater clarity on requirements and design specifications, a working copy of the software product known as build gets delivered with a proper version.
-It is then gets provided to the clients for their inputs.
+It is then gets provided to the clients for their input.

 4. Evaluation and Risk Analysis

-Risk Analysis comprises classifying, measuring and observing the technical feasibility and business risks, such as schedule impact and cost escalations.
+Risk Analysis comprises classifying, measuring, and observing the technical feasibility and business risks, such as schedule impact and cost escalations.
 After examining the build, at the end of the first repetition, the customer assesses the software and gives feedback.